raywoo32/HPA/README.md

 **Create an empty project, linked to an empty GitHub repository.
 Then fill it with the files from ```rpt```.
 Then start developing.**

+This is all it takes, but the details take care.
+You will go through the following steps:

-1. Define your package name and create a new GithHub project.
+1. Define your package name and create a new GithHub project;
-2. Make a new RStudio project on your local machine that is linked to your GitHub project.
+2. Make a new RStudio project on your local machine that is linked to your GitHub project;
-3. Download a ZIP archive of ```rpt``` and copy all the files over to your project folder.
+3. Download a ZIP archive of ```rpt``` and copy all the files over to your project folder;
-4. Customize your files and restart R;
+4. Customize your files;
 5. Save, check, commit, and push to GitHub;
 6. Start developing.

 Done.
+Each step is described in detail below.

 ----